pbogut/fzf-mru.vim/README.md

 - For example: `:FZFMru --prompt "Sup? " -q "notmuch"` or `:FZFMru readme`
 - You can also map it to a shortcut with `map <leader>p :FZFMru<cr>`.
 - Set `let g:fzf_mru_relative = 1` to only list files within current directory.
+- Set `let g:fzf_mru_store_relative = 1` to store files as relative paths, as
+  opposed to as absolute ones.
+This is useful if you have multiple copies of a repository on your computer that you switch between, and want to keep your MRU cache consistent between them.
 - Set `let g:fzf_mru_no_sort = 1` to prevent `fzf` from sorting list while typing, it will keep list sorted by recency

 ## Todo